-Note that there is a separate "Family Finder" project for Newfoundland and Labrador, for people who have Newfoundland and/or Labrador ancestry in *any* of their ancestral lines.
+Note that there is a separate "Family Finder" project for Newfoundland and Labrador, for people who have Newfoundland and/or Labrador ancestry in *any* of their ancestral lines and who have tested their autosomal DNA.

 Project members can find out which other project members match their mtDNA by following the steps below: